Irrelon/ForerunnerDB/readme.md

 	<script src="./js/dist/fdb-all.min.js" type="text/javascript"></script>

+## Distribution Files
+The DB comes with a few different files in the ./js/dist folder that are pre-built to help you use ForerunnerDB easily.

+* fdb-all - Contains the whole of ForerunnerDB
+    * Collection - CRUD on collections (tables)
+    * CollectionGroup - Create groups of collections that can be CRUD on as one entity
+    * View - Virtual queried view of a collection (or other view)
+    * HighChart - Highcharts module to create dynamic charts from view data
+    * Persist - Persistent storage module for loading and saving in browser
+    * Document - Single document with CRUD
+    * Overview - Live aggregation of collection or view data
+    * Grid - Generate and maintain an HTML grid with sort and filter columns from data

+* fdb-core - Contains only the core functionality
+	* Collection - CRUD on collections (tables)

+* fdb-core+persist - Core functionality + persistent storage
+	* Collection - CRUD on collections (tables)
+	* Persist - Persistent storage module for loading and saving in browser

+* fdb-core+views - Core functionality + data views
+	* Collection - CRUD on collections (tables)
+	* View - Virtual queried view of a collection (or other view)

+* fdb-legacy - An old version of ForerunnerDB that some clients still require.
+Should not be used!
+This build will be removed in ForerunnerDB 2.0.

+The other files in ./js/dist are builds for various plugins that are part of the ForerunnerDB project but are entirely optional separate files that can be included in your project and added after the main ForerunnerDB dist file has been loaded.

+* fdb-angular - Adds data-binding to an angular scope back to ForerunnerDB
+* fdb-autobind - Adds data-binding for vanilla js projects to ForerunnerDB
+* fdb-infinilist - Adds the ability to create infinitely scrolling lists of huge amounts of data while only rendering the visible entities in the DOM for responsive UI even on a mobile device

 ### Chrome Extension: ForerunnerDB Explorer
 A chrome browser extension exists in the source repo as well as in the Chrome Web Store [available here](https://chrome.google.com/webstore/detail/forerunnerdb-explorer/gkgnafoehgghdeimbkaeeodnhbegfldm).